Road Trips

 Nevada Highway

 This is exactly where you will experience the real thrill of driving US Route 50.
 Long empty highways, ghost towns and deep silence make it the loneliest road in America.
-More than isolation, you will enjoy complete freedom here.
-Do make a stop at the Great Basin National Park, Ely and Austin.
+The total drive time from Torrey to Nevada is around 6 to 8 hrs, which we will divide across 2 days.

 Day 10: Lake Tahoe & Sierra Nevada